nop33/si/src/content/blog/response-to-revision-1-of-the-global-digital-compact-implications-for-ai-governance/index.md

 Overall, Rev.1 of the GDC remains a reasonably high ambition text, in that it preserves almost all of the Zero Draft’s institutional proposals in objective 5 (despite the pushback from Member States during the first reading over potential duplications with existing mechanisms).
 The co-facilitators have also simplified the structure of objective 5 by deleting the sub-sub-sections and removing some detail from the institutional proposals.

-The key changes made to Objective 5 include:
+Key changes made to Objective 5 include:

 1. Weakening of the overall ambition regarding the UN's role in governing AI and emerging technologies;
 2. Addition of a new paragraph outlining key governance functions, inspired by the High-Level Advisory Body on AI’s [interim report](https://www.un.org/sites/un2.un.org/files/un_ai_advisory_body_governing_ai_for_humanity_interim_report.pdf);